NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #129

 Asked about their favorite voice pack, FUWAMOCO mention the Yandere pack as an intense challenge and the Mischievous Preschool pack for its unique recording experience.

+## Episode #130

+A Ruffian asks what FUWAMOCO love about each Advent member.
+They express admiration for each member's unique traits, emphasizing Shiori’s creativity, Biboo’s gaming skills, and Nerissa’s kindness and musical talent.